kdpuvvadi/blog/content/posts/terraform-azure-getting-started.md

 terraform init
 ```

-output should be something similor
+output should be something similar

 ```bash
 $ terraform init